Roco-scientist/GNN4siRNA-predict/README.md

 After within the new virtual envirnment:
 `pip install -r requirements.txt`

-## Running
+## Model Creation & Prediction

-The original code had no way of creating the model and predicting on new data.
-Since stellargraph is used, creating and saving the model, then predicting later was causing too many issues.
+The original code lacked functionality for creating the model and making predictions on new data.
+Due to compatibility challenges with StellarGraph, saving and reloading the model for later predictions caused multiple issues.

-Therefor with the following script the model is created, then used to predict within the same run.
-Model creation is not too computationally intensive.
-Additional model optimization was added to the original model generation.
+To address this, the provided script creates the model and performs predictions within the same execution.
+Since model creation is not computationally intensive, this approach ensures smooth operation.
+Additionally, model optimization has been incorporated into the original model generation.
+The most time-consuming step will be running ViennaRNA.

-ViennaRNA will take the most time.
-To run while in the environment created above:
+## Usage

+Run the following command within the previously created environment:

 `python predict.py --sirna_fasta <siRNA_fasta_file> --mrna_fasta <mRNA_fasta_file> --sirna_mrna_csv <csv_file>`

-Where `<csv_file>` is a file with two columns `siRNA,mRNA` where the siRNA name used within the fasta file is in the first column and the corresponding mRNA target name from the mRNA fasta file is in the second column.
+Where `<csv_file>` is a CSV file with two columns:

+- siRNA: The siRNA name as used in the FASTA file.
+- mRNA: The corresponding mRNA target name from the mRNA FASTA file.

+This ensures correct pairing between siRNA sequences and their target mRNAs for prediction.

 ## Original text

 GNN approach to face with the problem of siRNA-mRNA efficacy prediction.